peppekerstens/rccars/_articles/choosing-racing-car.md

 Some companies also specifically make entry level versions of their more advanced models.
-Examples: Schumacher Mi1v2, Associated TC4 Club Racer, and Yomoko BD7 RS.
+Examples: Schumacher Mi1v2, Associated TC4 Club Racer, and Yokomo BD7 RS.
 The Yokomo is an especially interesting one, because it is exactly the same design as their world championship winner car, but with injection molded composite parts instead of alloy, for cost (meaning you can upgrade components to the current model), unlike the others which are older